Economic Development Finance Specialist (Program Specialist IV)

 - Coordinates and collaborates with program staff in program planning, development, implementation, analysis, and documentation of agency programs.

-- Develops program policies, procedures, standards, and guidelines in accordance with program objectives and goals.
+- Assists in developing program policies, procedures, standards, and guidelines in accordance with program objectives and goals.

 - Serves as a contributor to achievement of office objectives, strategic and tactical program development.

 - Prepares and delivers presentations to internal and external audiences.